This is the smallest possible change to the EVM to support calls and returns.

 |

-That’s 33% fewer bytes and 33% less gas using CALLSUB versus using JUMP.
+That’s 32% fewer bytes and 30% less gas using CALLSUB versus using JUMP.
 So we can see that these instructions provide a simpler, more efficient mechanism.
-As code becomes larger and better optimized the gains become proportionaly smaller, but code using CALLSUB always takes less space and gas than equivalent code without it.
+As code becomes larger and better optimized the gains become proportionally smaller, but code using CALLSUB always takes less space and gas than equivalent code without it.

 Do we improve real-time performance?

 Real time performance gains (as opposed to gas) will come from AOT and JIT compilers.
 Crucially, the constraint that stack depths be constant means that in MAGIC code a very fast JIT can traverse the control flow of the EVM code in one pass, generating machine code as it goes.
 (Wasm, the JVM and .NET share that property.)
 The EVM is a stack machine, but real machines are register machines.
-So generating virtual register code for a faster interpreter is a win.
-(I have seen 4X speepups on JVM code.)
-Generating good machine code gives orders of magnitude gains.
+So generating virtual register code for a faster interpreter is a win, (I have seen 4X speedups on JVM code) and generating good machine code gives orders of magnitude gains.
 But for most transactions storage dominates execution time, and gas counting and other overhead take their toll.
-So these gains would be most visible in contexts where this overhead is absent, such as for L1 precompiles and on some EVM-compatible chains.
+So these gains would be most visible in contexts where this overhead is absent, such as for L1 precompiles and on some L2s.

 Backwards Compatibility